 But of course, it IS work — the best kind of work.
 There is so much value in reflecting on your business, like better defining your ideal client and addressing energy-sapping issues like the mess on your desk or the 20 things on your list that should probably be delegated.
 When every day your priority is to call and meet with clients, strategic creative thinking is not going to happen.
 An effective Qii day frees you up — guilt-free — to NOT call clients or make business development appointments because you will be diligently prioritizing and optimizing how you do these activities on your “do” days.

 Which brings me back to planning for the year ahead.
-Think of Quadrant II when sitting down and reflecting on what you want to accomplish this year.
+Think of Quadrant II when sitting down and reflecting on what you want to accomplish in 2021.

 If you’d like more goal-setting advice, reach out to Qii Consulting.
 As a Gallup-Certified Strengths Coach, Kolbe-Certified Coach, and growth consultant, I will help you to adopt the mindsets that will set you apart from the field, attract ideal clients and make you an A-Player magnet.

-Thanks, and wishing you all a happy holiday season!
+Thanks, and wishing you all a happy Fourth of July weekend!

 — Colleen Jordan Hallinan, founder of Qii Consulting